 Alright forks, time for some smugness.
 I know, on this blog?!?
 But bear with me.
 I'm just completely frakking pissed at a number of bugs I've been chasing down, at work and at home, and after looking for the more general problem, it's all about state.
 ALL OF IT.

-Okay, not all of it.
-Most of it has to do with poor abstractions at the programming language level.
+programming language level.
 But the primary one is state, and mostly, I think it's about time just done gone outgrown that shit.

 Java was such a rousing success in part because it was so completely idiot-proof.
 When you remove memory management and pointers from C++, and sandpaper a few of its edges (no header files or need to declare methods, for example), virtually everyone can program in it and not make too big a mess.
 While I think Java is a completely neutered language (not to mention a liability issue), I think it really didn't go far enough.
 No, forks, let's learn from our friends in the 1970's and 80's and just flat out remove mutable state already, since most programs don't need it and most programmers can't handle the responsibility of it.
 The same goes for pointers, but you already knew that.